MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-conferencing/office-web-app-server.md

  **Office Web Apps Server internal attendee page: https://atl-officewebapps-001.litwareinc.com/m/ParticipantFrame.aspx?a=0&amp;embed=true&amp;=**

-If you have configured access for external users, you will see also see something similar to:
+If you have configured access for external users, you will also see something similar to:

  **Office Web Apps Server external presenter page: https://atl-officewebapps-001.litwareinc.com/m/Presenter.aspx?a=0&amp;embed**